Tom Brady Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 - He added one carry for 11 yards, averaging 11 yards per carry.

-- Over his last three games, Brady has collected 809 passing yards (269.7 yards per game) while going 75-for-124 (60.5% completion percentage) and throwing three touchdowns and one interception.
+- Brady has racked up 809 passing yards (269.7 per game) and has a 60.5% completion percentage (75-for-124) over his last three appearances, tossing three touchdowns and one interception.

-- He has added 29 rushing yards (9.7 ypg) on nine carries while scoring one touchdown on the ground.
+- He also has 29 rushing yards on nine carries (with one touchdown), averaging 9.7 yards per game.

 Brady's Tampa Bay Teammates